About us

 Public services – New jobs and opportunities must be matched with a healthy workforce, affordable childcare, access to skills and training and effective public transport if the benefits are to be felt fairly across society.
 CPP advocates for strong and effective public services to enable more people to participate in the economy, enhance the productivity of individuals and communities and help to spread the benefits of growth more fairly between people and places across the UK.

 CPP is independent and impartial.
 We are a not-for-profit organisation and we are not aligned with any political party.
-We are funded by Lord David Sainsbury.
-CPP's Chief Executive and staff retain full control of the scope, content, conclusions and recommendations of CPP's work.

 Please find our privacy notice here.
 For any enquiries email info@progressive-policy.net